johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 ## Open Tasks

-* Add device name to config file and set it in the code
 * Update the `readme.md` documentation explaining how the RTC and NTP stuff works together
+* Document all of the configuration settings in the software.md file
 * Write assembly instructions
-* Document all of the configuration settings in the software.md file
 * Add instructions for installing software libraries
-*

 ## Instructions